 - Share your successes at performing those duties.

 - Don’t make your letter a carbon-copy of your resume.
 Just give them a taste.

 Do you need a restaurant cover letter?
 See our guide: Do I Need a Cover Letter?
-Are Cover Letters Necessary in 2020
+Are Cover Letters Necessary?